A fall semester house course exploring (inter)religious diversity

 Opportunities to connect learning with the local community, through site visits, service projects, and social action.

-Building friendships through shared meals, house events, retreats, trips and religious exploration.
+E&R is about building friendships through weekly meals, house events, retreats, and trips.

 Who can apply?

 Applications will open later in the fall, and all Duke undergraduates are welcome to apply (unless you are graduating this December or May, that is).
 The application can be found at chapel.duke.edu/LLC.

 Do I need to be a part of a Religious Life group?